-The purpose of the Act was to create and deliver community-based mental health and mental retardation services, in addition to those services provided in state mental hospitals and state centers for persons with mental retardation.
+The purpose of the Act was to create and deliver community-based mental health and intellectual disability services, in addition to those services provided in state mental hospitals and state centers for persons with intellectual disability.

 Traditionally, these services were available only on an inpatient basis, generally for an extended period of time in an institution.
 The new law placed emphasis on diverting individuals from such inpatient care to a system which would provide services in the local community.

 The monies for these services are provided by the federal, state and county governments, with the county government as the local public authority overseeing the BHIDEI Program and its finances.

 The L-S BHIDEI Program is composed of two (2) counties – Lackawanna and Susquehanna, with a 2000 population of 255,533.
 The BHIDEI Program is responsible for providing services in two (2) service delivery areas, which are geographic areas.

 Base Service Unit I consists of lower Lackawanna County, with a year 2000 population of 163,726 persons.
 The Base Service Unit II area consists of upper Lackawanna County (49,569) and Susquehanna County (42,238) with a combined population of 91,807.